kchsrinadh/pdf-works/bbox/README.md

 - **high**: High-quality rasterization (best for mixed content)
 - **medium**: Balanced quality and speed
 - **standard**: Basic processing (fallback mode)

+## Troubleshooting

+### Config File Not Found
+- For binary: Place `config.yaml` in the same directory as `bbox.exe`
+- For Python: Place in current directory or script directory
+- Use `--config` to specify a custom location

+### Page Numbers Not Showing
+- Check that `page_numbers.enabled` is `true` in config
+- Verify the format string contains `{n}` placeholder
+- Check position isn't placing text outside visible area

+### Binary Not Working
+- Ensure all dependencies are included in the build
+- Check antivirus isn't blocking the executable
+- Try running from command line to see error messages

 ## Requirements